Enhancing Surface Neural Implicits with Curvature-Guided Sampling and Uncertainty-Augmented Representations: Method

-where $\Gamma^+$ indicates the area with the sampled uncertainty $w^p>0$.
-The~\eqref{eq:normal_ours} evaluates the cosine similarity of surface normal and implicit function gradient.
-The Eikonal loss term $\mathit{l}_{\mathcal{E}}(\theta)$ guarantees that the optimized neural network represents a signed distance field.
-The final loss is
+The terms $\mathit{l}_\mathcal{X}$ and $\mathit{l}_{\mathcal{W}}$ penalize the SDF value and uncertainty differences between the network prediction and the pseudo ground truth interpolated by~\cref{eq:sdf_sample} and~\cref{eq:weight_sample}.
+The normal term $\mathit{l}_{\mathcal{N}}$ term evaluates the cosine similarity of surface normal and implicit function gradient.
+The Eikonal term $\mathit{l}_{\mathcal{E}}$ regularizes the underlying function to represent a valid signed distance field.

-\paragraph*{Surface extraction with uncertainty} It is reasonable to consider uncertainty when extracting surface using the Marching cubes algorithm~\cite{lorensen1987marching}, as the uncertainty indicates the reliability of the signed distance value.
+\inparagraph{Open Surface Reconstruction} While signed distance fields are flexible in representing objects with different topologies, they require the underlying object to be water-tight.
+On the other hand, uncertainty can serve as an open area indicator.
+When extracting surface using the Marching cubes algorithm~\cite{lorensen1987marching}, we skip the area where the uncertainty is under a threshold $w_c$ (\eg $w_c$=0).
 As shown in~\cref{fg:cubes}, a single zero uncertainty vertex leads to a line (instead of a triangle), while two of this kind lead to a point~\cite{botsch2010polygon, farin2002curves}.
 Therefore, we can naturally reconstruct open surfaces, thanks to our uncertainty estimation.